 If they don't, Jordan could soon witness a decline in its ability to serve as a counterterrorism ally.
 In the worst case, it could even transform from an asset into a liability, at least in security terms.
 That's a situation that neither officials in Washington nor their counterparts in the kingdom should want.

-Emily Milliken is a Junior Fellow at the American Foreign Policy Council in Washington, DC.
-Follow her on Twitter @EmilyMPrzy.
+Emily Milliken is a Junior Fellow at the American Foreign Policy Council.